-Selection Guidelines and Sponsorship
+Participant Selection and Sponsorship

-(i) Selection Guidelines for training at HQ and IMF regional training centers and programs
+(i) Participant selection for training at HQ and IMF regional training centers

 The selection process gives priority to government officials whose professional assignments are closely related to the subject matter of a course.
-Courses at HQ and in IMF regional training centers and programs tend to be most appropriate for officials from ministries of finance, economy, and planning or from central banks and statistics agencies.
+Courses at HQ and in IMF regional training centers are most appropriate for officials from ministries of finance, economy, and planning or from central banks and statistics agencies.
+For courses on macroeconomic statistics, priority is given to statistical compilers.